Dhole/dhole.github.io/content/post/chip8_emu_2.md

   implementation for the STM32F1 microcontroller family based in the [embedded-hal](https://github.com/rust-embedded/embedded-hal) traits.
-HAL stands for "Hardware Abstraction Library" and it offers a common API among different microcontrolers to access the different peripherials (GPIOs, timers, SPI, etc.).
-The idea behind the `embedded-hal` crate is to define a set of traits for each microcontroler peripherial so that particular libraries (like the `stm32f1xx-hal`) implement for specific hardware, to make it easy to reuse code when changing targets.
+HAL stands for "Hardware Abstraction Library" and it offers a common API among different microcontrollers to access the different peripherals (GPIOs, timers, SPI, etc.).
+The idea behind the `embedded-hal` crate is to define a set of traits for each microcontroller peripheral so that particular libraries (like the `stm32f1xx-hal`) implement for specific hardware, to make it easy to reuse code when changing targets.
 - [cortex-m](https://github.com/rust-embedded/cortex-m) and
-  [cortex-m-rt](https://github.com/rust-embedded/cortex-m-rt): two libraries to access cortex-m funcionalities (that's the family of ARM CPU used in the STM32F1 microcontrollers).
+  [cortex-m-rt](https://github.com/rust-embedded/cortex-m-rt): two libraries to access cortex-m functionalities (that's the family of ARM CPU used in the STM32F1 microcontrollers).
 - [pcd8544-hal](https://github.com/dancek/pcd8544-hal): A PCD8544 (Nokia 5110)
   driver, which also uses the `embedded-hal` traits.